-Careem Pay introduces member-only rates, zero fees on remittances for Careem Plus members
+Careem Pay Introduces Member-Only Rates, Zero Fees On Remittances For Careem Plus Members

 Date

+(MENAFN- Mid-East Info) First-time users are guaranteed rates that are better than the rates seen on google for international money transfers to India and Pakistan.

-(MENAFN- Hill & Knowlton) Dubai, UAE - 28 January 2025: Careem Pay, the fintech and payments platform within Careem, now offers exclusive member-only rates and zero fees on international transfers for Careem Plus members, making it more affordable than ever to send money abroad.
+Dubai, UAE -January 2025: Careem Pay, the fintech and payments platform within Careem, now offers exclusive member-only rates and zero fees on international transfers for Careem Plus members, making it more affordable than ever to send money abroad.

 First-time users can also enjoy rates that are better than the Google rate for international transfers to India and Pakistan.